 Chairman, President & Chief Executive Officer of PSEG

-The President's Distinguished Lecture Series brings our world’s most distinguished thought leaders in science and technology to create debate and spur discussion on the role of technology and its implications in 21st century society.
+The President's Distinguished Lecture Series brings our world’s most distinguished thought leaders in science and technology to create debate and spur discussion on the role of technology and its implications in 21st-century society.
 This series was launched by President Nariman Farvardin in 2012.
 Since 2017, the President's Medal has been awarded to recipients at this prominent event.

 |REGISTRATION INFORMATION||Online registration for 5 Things to Tackle Climate Change is now closed.|

 ABSTRACT: Despite warnings that we have a limited window within which we must make drastic cuts to global carbon emissions, the world is moving in the wrong direction.
 PSEG CEO Ralph Izzo believes there are five actions that we all must focus on today to reduce the most damaging impacts of climate change tomorrow, including: Price on carbon, Renewables, Nuclear, Energy efficiency, and Electrification of transportation.
 Of course, there is no single solution to a zero-carbon future.
 We have historically relied on an all-of-the-above strategy to build reliability and resiliency into our electric grid.
 Now, the same all-of-the-above approach – focused on these five things – can help us on our way to a low- and eventually no-carbon future.

 BIOGRAPHY: Ralph Izzo has been chairman and chief executive officer of Public Service Enterprise Group Incorporated (PSEG) since April 2007.
 He has been the company’s president and chief operating officer and a member of the Board of Directors of PSEG since October 2006.
 Previously, Dr. Izzo was president and chief operating officer of Public Service Electric and Gas Company (PSE&G).